Ombito/Admin-dashboard/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome.
 If you have suggestions or improvements, please fork the repository and submit a pull request.

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/YourFeature`).